 -and a really talented group of teammates.

 IT WAS SUCH AN INCREDIBLE FEELING, to finally make the team.
 But I realized I had been so focussed on that, that I’d forgotten what being on that team was all about.
-The goal posts had shifted wayyyy back.
-It might be similar to working your whole life to get good grades, always going the extra mile in everything that you do, making all sorts of sacrifcies to get through law school, then finally passing the bar and becoming a lawyer.
-Then what?

-“Ahhh.... you need to recalibrate... set your sights higher.
-Become a great lawyer.
-Make an impact.”
+The goal posts had shifted wayyyy back and I hadn‘t recalibrated.

 LOOKING BACK NOW, I can see why the beginning of that first season on the National Team was so horrible.
 I didn’t even qualify for the QUARTER final in either of the first 2 world Cup races.
 (I think I was like 28th or something.)
 They were such horrible results, that I had become completely convinced that it was all over.
 That all of these women had come out of the woodwork, now that it was an Olympic sport, and I could not compete.
 I had just felt so accomplished for making the team, that